How to Thanksgiving 101

 Sunday

-• Check the guest list against available seating, and make plans accordingly.
-We don’t have a table big enough for our group, so I set three tables.
+- Check the guest list against available seating, and make plans accordingly.
+If we don’t have a table big enough for our group, I set up multiple tables.

 Monday